- Research at the SFVAHCS

 Per VHA Program Guide 1200.21, activities—including some involving collection of PHI/PII—do not constitute research if they are not designed to produce information that expands the knowledge base of a scientific discipline (or other scholarly field).
 This includes projects focused on quality improvement, program administration, and/or program evaluation that are not designed to answer a research question nor includes a hypothesis designed to contribute to generalizable scientific knowledge.
 Use the Research vs. Operations Decision Tool and Research or QA Chart to determine if the project meets the definition of research.

-Quality improvement projects do not require IRB approval, therefore do not submit an IRB application in iRIS.
-If you need written determination that the project is not research (e.g., for publication), submit the QI vs Research Determination Checklist to [email protected].
+Quality improvement (QI) projects do not require IRB approval, therefore do not submit an IRB application in iRIS.
+To determine if your proposed VA project is QI or Operations, go to the VA Electronic Determination Aid (VAEDA) website tool and fill out the checklist.
+Please submit the results to HRPP at [email protected].
+If you need written determination that the project is not research (e.g., for publication), contact [email protected].

 Please also consult with Education Service, Chief of Quality Management Service and your service chief for any additional approvals that may be needed to proceed with your project.